sameerlakhe/11_Risky_Business/README.md

 4. Print the `imbalanced classification report` from `imblearn.metrics`.

-Use the above to answer the following questions:
+1. Which model had the best balanced accuracy score?

-* Which model had the best balanced accuracy score?
+   ***The SMOTE model has the best accuracy score of 0.9948279972279972***

->
+2. Which model had the best recall score?

-* Which model had the best recall score?
+     ***All of the models have the same recall score of 0.99 ***

->
+3. Which model had the best geometric mean score?

-* Which model had the best geometric mean score?
+     ***All of the models have a good geometric mean score of 0.99 except ClusterCentroids which had a geometric mean score of 0.98 ***

 ### Ensemble Learning

-In this section, you will train and compare two different ensemble classifiers to predict loan risk and evaluate each model.
-You will use the [Balanced Random Forest Classifier](https://imbalanced-learn.org/stable/references/generated/imblearn.ensemble.BalancedRandomForestClassifier.html) and the [Easy Ensemble Classifier](https://imbalanced-learn.org/stable/references/generated/imblearn.ensemble.EasyEnsembleClassifier.html).
-Refer to the documentation for each of these to read about the models and see examples of the code.
+Train and compare two different ensemble classifiers to predict loan risk and evaluate each model.

-To begin:
+Use the [Balanced Random Forest Classifier](https://imbalanced-learn.org/stable/references/generated/imblearn.ensemble.BalancedRandomForestClassifier.html) and the [Easy Ensemble Classifier](https://imbalanced-learn.org/stable/references/generated/imblearn.ensemble.EasyEnsembleClassifier.html)

 1. Read the data into a DataFrame using the provided starter code.